ostamo1/100daysofcode/README.md

 i added a file of random project to save a gew of the learning
 challenges throughout the class.
 Today i learned about random
 numbers and lists and nested lists

+Day 5 of #100DaysofCode
+Learned about for loops and how to use them in applications